On The Vine: Take care and enjoy some news, culture from around the block and beyond

 How a lone Capitol Police officer lured rioters away from the Senate chambers

-CNN producer Kristin Wilson in a tweet earlier this week laid out that as Goodman comes up the stairs he blocks a hallway, down which is a door leading to Senate chambers.
-He instead leads the mob following behind him into another, larger hall where back up officers were waiting.
+CNN producer Kristin Wilson described in a tweet earlier this week that in the video, Goodman comes up the stairs, rioters in tow, and prevents them from going down a hallway that leads to the Senate chambers.
+Goodman then leads the mob into another, larger hall where back up officers were waiting.

 “Remember his name,” Wilson tweeted.
 “He almost certainly saved lives on Wednesday.”